jelocodes/jelocodes.github.io/_posts/2018-02-22-programming_principles_the_law_of_demeter_lod.markdown

 user.friends.find_by(best: true)
 ```

-because all of the "friend"-related complexity is hidden away within the user model.
-This protects user (Object A)-related code from future changes to friend (Object B) functionality.
+...because all of the "friend"-related complexity is hidden away within the user model.
+This protects user(Object A)-related code from future changes to friend (Object B) functionality.
 For example, if the above architecture changed in such a way that "best friendship" was determined by the highest of some sort of incremented value instead of a boolean, the "two-dots" code would need to be changed everywhere its used, as opposed to the first "one-dot" implementation, which hides the complexity in *one* place (the User#best_friend method) whose definition can be changed without having to track down and update every single usage.
 The ```user``` model only knows about itself in relation to its neighbour, the ```friends``` model, through its own method, instead of having to procure that information  through an external method *outside* of itself (reaching *through* Object B).

 For instance, a Song model should have an instance method that introspects on itself: